lucasfcosta/blog/_posts/2022-08-31-engineering-metrics.md

 By sending these signals from the end of the queueing system to its beginning, the manufacturers could rate-match the different parts of their process, increasing their predictability and reducing WIP, which is particularly damaging when you have hundreds of pieces sitting on the factory floor.

 That's the theory behind Goldratt's [Theory of Constraints](https://en.wikipedia.org/wiki/Theory_of_constraints).
-A management paradigm focused on identifying and iteratively fixing these bottlenecks so that you're constantly improving a segment's departure rate to match its arrival rate.
+A management paradigm focused on identifying and iteratively fixing these bottlenecks so that you're constantly adjusting segments' departure or arrival rates to match one another.

-In the software industry, sometimes, we have similar fixed bottlenecks.
+In the software industry, sometimes, we have similar stationary bottlenecks.
 These may occur when a company relies on manual testing instead of automated testing.
 In that case, we can identify the bottleneck and fix it to increase our testing segment departure rate.

-Other times, our bottlenecks are temporary, because we're not reproducing the same work repeatedly.
-In fact, we're creating the _recipe_ for new workpieces, which implies variability.
+Other times, our bottlenecks are temporary because we're not reproducing the same work repeatedly.
+Instead, we're creating the _recipe_ for new workpieces, which implies variability.
-For that reason, engineers need to know how to test and operate their software.
-That way, we can dynamically allocate resources to fill bottlenecks.
+For that reason, besides knowing how to code, engineers need to understand how to test and operate their software.
+That way, we can dynamically allocate resources to fill bottlenecks at different process stages.

-Some teams may not be aware of those dynamics, but as humans, we are good at naturally finding ways to improve our processes.
+Some teams may not be aware of those dynamics, but, as humans, we are good at naturally finding ways to improve our processes.
 That's why we came up with a culture of automated testing and principles for developing a "DevOps" culture.

 In any case, when managers are aware of the principles behind these metrics, they can more easily see where the bottlenecks are and come up with creative solutions to improve their processes rather than simply adopting automated tests or instilling a "DevOps culture," which may not apply to all cases.